epurpur/epurpur.github.io/_posts/2018-12-10-How-to-Apply-a-Graduated-Color-Symbology-with-Python-in-QGIS3.md

     apply_graduated_symbology()

 First, I want to show you what this would look like using the "symbology" tab of the GUI in QGIS.
-This is simple enough to do.
+If you right-click on the layer and go to "properties" > "symbology" you should see this: